MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 1. **ResourceId** - object Id of the service principal representing the resource app in your tenant.
 1. **AppRoleId** - Id of the app role to be assigned, defined on the service principal representing the resource.

+The `ServicePrincipalId` must always be same as the `ResourceId` which references the service principal that exposes the app roles that you want to assign to the `PrincipalId`.

 ```powershell
 $params = @{
   "PrincipalId" ="22c1770d-30df-49e7-a763-f39d2ef9b369"